Request pest control from your landlord | Request Letter Templates | Roost

 • Or, in extreme cases, you may be able to sue your landlord in small claims court for out-of-pocket pest control expenses, replacement costs for your items damaged by pests, negligence, and possibly un-in-habitability.
 Gross infestations of roaches, fleas, or other pests are uninhabitable conditions.

-CAUTION: Before you take any of these steps listed above to deal with an unresponsive landlord, you should consider consulting an attorney or local housing resource to see what options local law allows.
+CAUTION: Before you take any of these steps listed above to deal with an unresponsive landlord, you should consider consulting The EPA or your local housing resource to see what options local law allows.

 Some states don’t allow tenants to withhold rent or move out without penalty, and others might even put the responsibility on the tenant to exterminate bed bugs.